 Remote Operation/Monitoring Function

-Operate and Control Instruments from Outside the Laboratory
+Take Control of Instruments from Outside the Laboratory

 i-PeakFinder Automatic Peak Integration Function